paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-03-28-brasilia_palace_hotel.markdown

 ## Stepping Back In Time
 Beyond the confines of your room, you could easily imagine yourself here during the hotels historic golden era.
 There was a distinctly ghostly and mysterious feel to the place, especially in the lobby and dinning areas that, by being largely empty, allowed the spaces to speak louder than any of the objects within them.

-{% figure Athos Bulcão Wall Mural in Dinning Room. %}
+{% figure "Athos Bulcão Wall Mural in Dinning Room" %}
 ![](/assets/images/2011/03/athosbulcaomural.jpg)
 {% endfigure %}